Read how this doctor focused his energies and built an awesome physique

 We kept protein and fats static, but dropped carbs by 50g to make this push.

 5 Weeks In: 58.9kg

 A tricky week as we had a ton of social events to navigate around, and so ended up creating buffers all week to ensure fat loss continued.
 We reduced carbohydrates to zero (not including the veg intake) to allow more calories at the social events.
 Whilst it was hard work it allowed a certain level of freedom within certain parameters.

 Changes: None required as fat loss was still moving very well, we just needed to nail the buffers!

 Ciaran was freaking out this week as he’d been nailing his diet, but upon closer inspection of all the data we’d noted his digestion was playing up and that he was constipated, which reflected on the scale.

-Changes: The simple inclusion of psyllium husk and an increase of green vegetable enabled him to get the bowels moving again and fat loss ‘seemingly’ being kick started – this is precisely why scale weight should never be the only metric for progress!
+Changes: The simple inclusion of psyllium husk and an increase of green vegetables enabled him to get the bowels moving again – this is precisely why scale weight should never be the only metric for progress!

 7 Weeks In: 60kg